s0ld1err/Web-Service-API/README.md

 ### Using a browser or cURL

 1. **Fetching news articles**: Open a browser and visit `http://localhost:5000/rss` to fetch the news articles.
 Optionally, you can add query parameters for filtering and sorting.
-For example, to fetch articles containing the keyword "zombie" and sort them by publication date in ascending order, visit `http://localhost:5000/rss?search=zombie&sort=pub_date_asc`.
+For example, to fetch articles containing the keyword "Ukraine" and sort them by publication date in ascending order, visit `http://localhost:5000/rss?search=Ukraine&sort=pub_date_asc`.

 2. **Saving news articles**: Use cURL to send a POST request to `http://localhost:5000/save` with JSON data containing the publisher, news group, and news articles to be saved.
 Replace `news_data.json` with the path to your JSON file: